adshares/adshares-docs/protocol/synchronization/synch_broadcast_receiving.rst

 it is crucial to find them in the network.

-At least every 24 hours, all :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` are expected to broadcast their :ref:`Platform Metadata <protocol-definitions-metadata>` using :ref:`ADS Blockchain <protocol-definitions-blockchain>`.
+At least every 24 hours, all :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` are expected to broadcast their :ref:`Platform Metadata <protocol-definitions-platformmetadata>` using :ref:`ADS Blockchain <protocol-definitions-blockchain>`.

 This implies that if a :ref:`Supply-Side Platform <protocol-definitions-ssp>` or a :ref:`Demand-Side Platform <protocol-definitions-dsp>` wants to collect information about other :ref:`Supply-Side Platforms <protocol-definitions-ssp>` or :ref:`Demand-Side Platforms <protocol-definitions-dsp>`, it needs to check every block created within the last 24 hours for the presence of a URL.

-Then, each URL needs to be verified if it actually points to valid :ref:`Platform Metadata <protocol-definitions-metadata>`.
+Then, each URL needs to be verified if it actually points to valid :ref:`Platform Metadata <protocol-definitions-platformmetadata>`.

-:ref:`Platform Metadata <protocol-definitions-metadata>` is structured according to :ref:`Metadata Format <protocol-synchronization-metadata>`.
+:ref:`Platform Metadata <protocol-definitions-platformmetadata>` is structured according to :ref:`Metadata Format <protocol-synchronization-metadata>`.

 In the :ref:`Metadata Format <protocol-synchronization-metadata>`, the most important field is ``inventoryUrl``, as it points to: